meonkeys/hadoop-talk/README.md

 # Hadoop talk

-Hadoop/MapReduce talk by Adam Monsen.
+Slides and source for an introduction to Hadoop/MapReduce by Adam Monsen.

 To be [presented at the ADA Community Social](http://www.eventbrite.com/e/community-social-at-ada-dev-academy-tickets-10531962383).
 Come check it out!